Find the fake ball in 3 weighs—9 balls 1 different weight puzzle

 Dividing 6 suspect balls into three groups each with 2 balls follow our earlier strategy,

-The second weighing combination is shown below.
+The second weighing combination is shown.

 In this second weighing, each pan has exactly same combination of ball types,

-One L marked ball that can only be the lighter one if found fake, and one R marked ball that can only be the heavier one if found fake.
+Each pan has one L marked ball that can only be the lighter one if found fake, and one R marked ball that can only be the heavier one if found fake.

 Results of 2nd weighing for the 1st result of 1st weighing: left pan went up and all 6 balls were suspect